akornatskyy/wheezy.web/doc/tutorial.rst

 What is interesting here is ``path_for()`` function that can build reverse path for given route name.
-So when someone clicks on ``Sign guestbook`` link browser navigates to url that let add a greeting.
+So when someone clicks on ``Sign guestbook`` link the browser navigates to a url that lets add a greeting.

 Define template for add handler (in directory ``templates`` add file ``add.html``)::